 Starting in year 2, all students must meet in person with their Guidance or Dissertation committee at least once every academic year (August - July).
-Schedule a meeting time well in advance (4-6 months) and make sure that all of the committee members can attend.
+Schedule a meeting time well in advance (4-6 months) and make sure that all committee members can attend.
 This must be made in advance because faculty travel and may have many responsibilities outside of their laboratory.
 If your mentor or another member of your Guidance or Dissertation Committee will be on sabbatical, you still must schedule an annual APR meeting.
 For this situation, the faculty member may join by video or audio conferencing.
 Keep in mind that the committee chair and the mentor must be present for the APR.
 Notify Charly Viola if you encounter difficulty scheduling the meeting.
 The Qualifying Examination serves as the required APR meeting for that academic year.
+Only committee members and the student are allowed to attend the APR meeting.
+You may request that the NGP Director or Associate Director also attend, but that is the only exception.